elpachongco/elpachongco.github.io/content/post/2024-09-29-facebook/index.md

 Facebook is not a news platform but because it tends to be the fastest way to see updates, it kind of feels like one.
 Sometimes it is the only way to know about local information.
 Unless an incident near you is reported by big organizations, it will probably only be on Facebook.

-The problem is, Facebook has to filter all this information and put it behind an algorithm that is basically a black box.
+The problem is, Facebook has to filter all this information and put it behind an algorithm that is a black box.

 One cannot be certain that Facebook will prioritize showing a crucial weather update rather than a really funny meme, a shocking revelation about a celebrity, or a new product.
-We all know which ones get the most reactions.
+It probably depends on which ones get the most reactions.

 For example, sometimes I feel like people don't realize how dangerous an upcoming typhoon is because Facebook doesn't seem to amplify this sentiment enough.
 If only it knew how to emphasize how dangerous the typhoon could be, more people can be prepared.
 But instead, you see one post about an upcoming typhoon, scroll past it, see a new meme/product/scandal, and you forget about it.